google/flutter-desktop-embedding/plugins/README.md

 Ensure that both binaries are in your path.

+**Note**: If you have `depot_tools` installed, ensure that the copy of `gn` you install is before it in your path.
+If you see build failures that contain `gn.py: Could not find checkout in any parent of the current path` then the `gn` script from `depot_tools` is being used instead.

 ##### Linux

 The Linux plugins in this project require the following libraries: